Batting Records

 Only 7 players in the above list have also been featured in ODI’s 10K club list.

-Virat Kohli is the fastest to 10000 ODI runs in terms of both innings played and years taken to achieve the feat.
+Virat Kohli is the fastest to 10000 runs in ODI in terms of both innings played and years taken to achieve the feat.

 Joe Root is the youngest to reach the landmark 5-digit runs tally – the record he shares with the other English batter Alastair Cook, who also took 31 years 157 days to achieve the feat.
 They are followed by Sachin Tendulkar (31 years 326 days), South African all-rounder Jacques Kallis (33 years 133 days), and Australia’s Ricky Ponting (33 years 163 days).